TheL0w3R/hpwizard_docs/configuration/language-file.md

 This file holds almost all the messages that can be translated.
 Words that start and ends with a `%` are placeholders for dinamic values, they'll be replaced dinamically on runtime.

+The default translation always includes all the placeholders HPWizard will search for on that specific message, so, don't try to use `%player%` on a message that doesn't come with it as a default value.

 You can use [color codes](http://minecraft.tools/en/color-code.php) as well.

 This is the default content: